 - Applying on the basis of an existing marriage

 - Marriage to a permanent resident of the U.S.

 - Through a K-1 visa

 Certain elements of immigration and entry into the United States are currently being challenged.
 However, requirements for allowing spouses and close family members to join citizens or green card holders as permanent residents remain in place.

-If you are a foreign citizen married to a United States citizen or permanent resident, the U.S. Government provides methods to award a green card to allow you to remain with your spouse.
-Guidelines for application differ, depending on the circumstances, but the United States Citizenship and Immigration Services (USCIS) offers four different paths to reuniting married couples legally.
+If you are a foreign citizen married to a United States citizen or permanent resident, the U.S. government provides methods to award a green card to allow you to remain with your spouse.
+Guidelines for application differ, depending on the circumstances, but the United States Citizenship and Immigration Services, or USCIS, offers four different paths to reuniting married couples legally.

 Each of the four methods is appropriate for different green card marriage circumstances.
 However, none of these are automatic nor guaranteed, so your application must be clear and truthful to pass the requirements of the USCIS.

 The application process can be confusing – including sorting through and determining which forms you must file based on your circumstances.
 In addition to long wait times for application approval, very specific documentation requirements can make the process a headache.
 The best strategy for making spousal permanent residency a reality is to work with a qualified immigration attorney who can professionally advise and assist you in the application process.

 Green Card Marriage on the Basis of an Existing Marriage